 Violinist Sue-Jean Park began her studies on the violin with her mother.
 She attended Seoul National University, Yale University where she studied with the legendary violinist, Erick Friedman and the University of Texas at Austin under the instruction of Professor Vincent Frittelli.
 All three degrees were completed under generous scholarships.
 Her doctoral degree dissertation was The Concept of Fantasie in Two Versions of The Carmen Fantasie: Sarasate and Waxman under Dr.Elliott Antokoletz.
 She also received instruction in chamber music from the Tokyo String Quartet, Miro Quartet, and Peter Frankl.
 In addition Dr. Park has participated in masterclasses from artists such Leon Fleisher, James Buswell and the Guarneri Quartet.

-Besides a performer, Dr. Park is a dedicated educator and adjudicator and is serving as Associate Professor of Violin and Viola at Murray State University in Murray, Kentucky.
+Besides a performer, Dr. Park is a dedicated educator and adjudicator and is serving as Associate Professor of Violin and Viola at Murray State University.
 She has also held teaching positions at the Camp Encore/Coda in Maine, the Blue Lake Fine Arts Camp in Michigan, the Jackson Youth Orchestra summer camp, and the Armstrong Community Music School in Austin, TX.
 She is in demand as a master teacher and has been invited to give masterclasses at the Levine School of Music, Austin Peay State University, Southeast Missouri State University, Western Kentucky University, Foothills Suzuki Institute in Seattle and Yale Academy in Korea.
 Her article “Smart Practice” was the featured article in the Kentucky Music Educators Association’s official publication.